BrayFlex/BrayFlex/README.md

 ### 🤔 Mantras
 - *The best inventions come from agency, not intelligence*
-- *If it takes > 1 day to plan, it's faster to just build it (FAaFO)*
+- *If it takes > 1 day to plan, it's best to just prototype it*
 - *Code fast enough to make up for mistakes, or slow enough to avoid them*

 ### ☝️ AI Beliefs
 - *AI will accelerate knowledge beyond society's readiness*
-- ...I may be out of a job in the near future 🤯
+- ...I may be out of a career in the future 👀

 ### 🌎 Life Beyond Code
 - 📈 **Investing**